U0407

 What is the difference between U0407 and U0100 series codes?

-U04xx codes indicate invalid data content received from a module, while U00xx codes indicate the communication link itself is absent.
-The module is communicating in U0407, but its data is not trusted.
+U04xx codes indicate invalid data content received from a module, while U01xx codes indicate the communication link itself is absent.
+The glow plug module is communicating in U0407, but its data is not trusted.

-Yes, on most modern vehicles the replacement FPCM must be programmed or configured to match the vehicle to avoid communication and calibration mismatches.
+On many modern diesels the replacement module must be programmed or configured to match the vehicle to avoid communication and calibration mismatches.

 Can a bad CAN bus terminator cause U0407?

-A bus integrity fault can corrupt messages and trigger U04xx codes.
-Always verify bus termination resistance before focusing diagnosis on the FPCM itself.
+Yes.
+A failing termination resistor or bus integrity fault can corrupt messages and trigger U04xx codes, so verify bus termination before focusing on the module itself.

 Disabling U0407 in software